ahmadhasankhan/RailsWithAngular/rails_with_angular.md

 end
 ```

-When the very first time we request to our server then the request would be handle by Rails HomeController's index action and because we have set our app root to '*home#index*' path, so finally index action will respond to angular layout and inside the angular layout we have two main tags of Agular that is  `ng-app` and `ng-view` .
+When the very first time we request to our server then the request would be handled by Rails HomeController's index action and because we have set our app root to '*home#index*' path, the index action will finally respond to angular layout and inside the angular layout we have two main tags of Angular that is  `ng-app` and `ng-view` .
- **ng-app** initialize the angular application and this allows Angular to handle the routing instead of Rails **ng-view** is where angular will dump it's templates.
+ **ng-app** initialize the angular application and this allows Angular to handle the routing instead of Rails. **ng-view** is where angular will dump it's templates.

 Set CSRF cookie for ng
 -----------------------

  Since only JavaScript that runs on your domain could read the cookie, your server can be assured that the XHR came from JavaScript running on your domain.